 I have never been a morning person.
 In high school, I would repeatedly wait until the last minute to drive to school.
 It got so bad my brother refused to ride with me and started taking the bus instead!

-Now, at 31, gone are the days of sleeping in.
+Now, as an adult and a mom, mostly gone are the days of sleeping in.
 Sleeping in now means 7 a.m.
 I would be remiss if I did not mention that having a child has played an integral in the formation of my current sleeping habits.
 I have often wondered if morning people were born that way or if their habits formed over time.

 Now, I won’t claim to be the expert morning person, but do I think I have made great strides in this area over the past few years.
 Here are a few things that help me:

-What are your tips for becoming a morning person?
+What are your tips for getting going in the morning?